Quantum Data Compression and Quantum Cross Entropy: Conclusion

 \section{Conclusion}

-In this work, we present a simple quantum protocol that does lossless quantum source coding, and show that the corresponding compression rate is the quantum cross entropy.
-Since data compression can be viewed as a machine learning task, quantum cross entropy also acts as a loss function, whose minimum is the von Neumann entropy.
-This is consistent with the result that von Neumann entropy is the optimal compression rate.
-It will be interesting to evaluate time and query complexity \cite{complexity2, complexityunitary, shangnan2019complexity, querycomplexity} required in carrying out this protocol on quantum computers.
+In this work, we draw connections between quantum machine learning and quantum data compression.
+In particular, we present an operational interpretation of the quantum cross entropy, that the quantum cross entropy is the compression rate for sub-optimal quantum source coding.
+To achieve this, we introduce a simple, novel, and universal quantum data compression protocol.
+Evaluating the time and query complexity \cite{complexity2, complexityunitary, shangnan2019complexity, querycomplexity} required to implement this protocol on quantum computers is a fascinating prospect.
 With a quantitative measure like complexity, it enables us to compare this protocol with other quantum compression protocols and find improvements.
-It will also be desirable if any connections between the quantum cross entropy and the holographic codes can be drawn \cite{holo1, holo2}.
-Ultimately, a broader and deeper understanding of the quantum cross entropy can guide us in designing efficient quantum machine learning algorithms, which leads to solutions to challenging problems like modeling our universe on a quantum computer.
+Ultimately, a broader and deeper understanding of the quantum cross entropy can guide us in designing efficient quantum machine learning algorithms, which leads to solutions to more challenging problems in quantum information.